nicot29/Zik3/README.md

 ### AEXM
 The [AEXM library](https://github.com/tadija/AEXML) made by [tadija](https://github.com/tadija) is needed for this project.
 It is added in the AEXM folder.

+## Build
+To build the app you need Xcode, which can be downloaded for free from the Mac AppStore.
+Once this is installed the remaining step is building the program, by clicking the green play button.